 |Stock Market||766||0.57 %||Oct 16|

 Get a sample report showing all the data and analysis covered in our Regional, Country and Commodities reports.

 Start Your Free Trial

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Industrial production in Greece expanded a working-day adjusted 10.8% in February compared to the same month of last year, which was above January’s revised 7.1% rise (previously reported: +7.2% year-on-year) and marked a multi-year high.
+Industrial production expanded a working-day-adjusted 1.7% in July compared to the same month of last year, which was a notch below June’s revised 1.8% growth (previously reported: +1.6% year-on-year).

-The number of unemployed decreased by 2,100 in January, according to the Hellenic Statistical Authority (EL.STAT.).
+The number of unemployed fell by 12,700 in July compared with a decrease of 14,200 in June, according to the Hellenic Statistical Authority (EL.STAT).